kivikakk/lottia-notes/content/posts/0008-time-travel.md

 time.
 Continuity in the face of countless discontinuities.

-Incidentally, this branch doesn't include much in the way of actual RV32C support, since I got completely caught up with designing the new ISA kit with just the existing RV32I support as a basis.
+Incidentally, this branch doesn't include much in the way of actual RV32C support, since I got completely caught up with designing the new ISA kit using the existing RV32I support as a basis.
 I think I won't bother with that, though, since it'll likely entail further support from the ISA kit, and in the current design that means even more magic.
 Time to simplify.

 [Raw notes] follow.